nexiality/documentation/commands/io/moveFiles(source,target).md

 ### Description
 This command moves the files from one location to other.
 The user need to provide `source` and `destination`.

+If file matching regex is already present at the target location, Nexial provides following modes for moving file:-
+- don't move file(default behaviour)
+- override existing file
+- taking backup of existing file and then move new file

+To set one of the above modes, Nexial use [`nexial.io.copyConfig`](../../systemvars/index#nexial.io.copyConfig) variable.
+Nexial expects one of these value [`backup`,`override`,`keepOriginal`] for above variable.
+Default value is `keepOriginal`.

 ### Parameters
 - **source** \- the source location of the file to be moved
 - **target** \- the target location to move to

 ### Example
 **Script**:<br/>